-In the fall, apples are simply irresistible.
+In the fall, apples are simply irresistible -- and are available all year long.
 Pick your own or buy baskets full of rosy fruit.
 Everyone loves them raw and baked, but how about applesauce?

 Homemade applesauce is delicious and kid-friendly.
 Just chop up the apples and cook them over low heat.
 Use a long-handled wooden spoon to stir them every now and then.

 Kids learn simple knife skills while peeling, coring, and chopping the apples.
 They learn about low-heat cooking and how fruit softens as the moisture evaporates during cooking.

 Depending on how sweet the apples are, add more or less sugar.
 A little lemon juice offsets the sugar, and the cinnamon perks up the overall flavor.

 Kids will want to eat the applesauce for snacks or dessert.
 Serve it with gingersnaps or over ice cream.
 It's great with graham crackers or mixed into plain yogurt.

 The sauce is excellent with pork chops and roast chicken.

 Spoon cooled applesauce into individual-sized, freezer-safe plastic bags or containers.
 Freeze them for up to two months.
 Pack the frozen containers in lunchboxes - they thaw by lunchtime and keep other food cold.